The Best Split Ergonomic Keyboards with Trackball

 Key count: how much relearning are you willing to do?

-More keys means a gentler learning curve:Â you keep your number row, you keep familiar modifier positions.
+More keys means a gentler adjustment — you keep your number row and familiar modifier positions.
+A 56-key board is the right starting point for most people.

-Fewer keys means a more efficient layout once you’ve adapted, since everything lives within reach of the home row.
+Fewer keys means a more efficient layout once you’ve adapted, with everything reachable from the home row without stretching.
+A 35-key board is for users already comfortable with layers and homerow mods.

-Most keyboards in this space are available as DIY kits requiring soldering, sourcing parts, and configuring firmware.
-That’s a 10–20 hour project minimum.
+Most keyboards in this space are available as DIY kits requiring soldering, sourcing parts, and configuring firmware — a 10–20 hour project at minimum.Â

 Prebuilt options are rarer and more expensive, but they arrive assembled, tested, and ready to use.

-Firmware: QMK and VIA are the standard to look for
+Firmware: QMK and VIA

 Warranty and support: often an afterthought

-For something you’ll use eight hours a day, that’s a real risk.
-Look for at least a 2-year warranty, access to spare parts, and a support channel staffed by people who actually know the product.
+Most custom keyboards have no warranty, no spare parts, and no support.
+Look for at least a 2-year warranty, access to spare parts, and a support channel run by people who know the product.

 At Bastard Keyboards, we offer an extensive 3 year warranty, with online support through emails and discord.
 We also offer spare parts, and the schematics.